📋 Compliance & Permits Guide

 Permit & Compliance FAQs

-Do I need a building permit for pest control in Scotland, TX?
+Do I need a permit to do my own pest control in Scotland, TX?

 What license do pest control companies need in Texas?